by Texas Homesteader ~

-But I’ve found repurposing is super simple to do and often requires no sacrifice.
+I’ve found repurposing is super simple to do and often requires no sacrifice at all.
 All you have to do is keep your eyes open for opportunities.

 Come see the 5 different ways I’m able to repurpose that old sock to actually fill helpful needs at the Homestead.
-And in some cases replacing things I used to have to buy!
+And in some cases it even replaces things I used to have to buy!

 Cutting Apart An Old Cotton Sock

-First I lay the sock out flat.
+First I lay the clean, holey sock out flat.
 There are a few cuts I’ll make to be able to easily repurpose that old sock to various different uses.

 First I cut off the toe section.
 Then I cut off the heel section.
 And the elastic band at the top is also cut away.

-The pieces I’ve cut are the main sock portion that includes ribbing, a thin elastic band, and a small section of both toe & heel.
+The pieces I’m left with are the main sock portion that includes elasticized ribbing, a thin elastic band, and a small section of both the toe & heel.

 I don’t usually fuss too much, but I do try to trim it into a square-ish shape.
 The tiny trimmings that result from this trimming are added to my compost bucket since they’re made of cotton.

-Repurpose Sock For Grimy Jobs In The Shop
+Repurpose Sock For Grimy Cleaning Jobs In The Shop

 When it’s done hard duty in the kitchen and is stained beyond my comfort level, I’ll send that repurposed-sock cleaning rag to RancherMan’s shop.